benbhall/benbhall.github.io/_pages/about.md

 ### 2018 ⇉⇉⇉ 2022 Technical Lead Engineer for C# .NET at a gov.uk

-👷 For my day job I am 70% developer and 30% of my time driving knowledge, capability and standards across teams - primarily for the .NET ecosystem, doing things like [this internal .NET versions guidance](https://github.com/UKHO/dotnet-guild/blob/main/dotnetversions.md), and pushing an inclusive language initiative out teams along with authoring  an [inclusive language policy for development teams](https://github.com/UKHO/docs/blob/main/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md).
+👷 For my day job I was 70% developer and 30% driving knowledge, capability and standards across teams - primarily for the .NET ecosystem, doing things like [this internal .NET versions guidance](https://github.com/UKHO/dotnet-guild/blob/main/dotnetversions.md), and pushing an inclusive language initiative out teams along with authoring  an [inclusive language policy for development teams](https://github.com/UKHO/docs/blob/main/software-engineering-policies/InclusiveLanguage/InclusiveLanguagePolicy.md).

 ### 2016 ⇉⇉⇉ 2018 Software Engineer at a gov.uk